 b) Decode.
 Write a function that takes a null-terminated string, an array of characters and its length and percent-decodes as much of the text as fits.
 If a percent character is not followed by two hexadecimal digits, stop decoding.
 Always end the decoded string with '\0'.
 Use bitwise operators to assemble a character that was encoded.

-Write a function that takes an array and its byte length and prints all numbers in hexadecimal.
+Write a function that takes an array and its byte length and prints

 (This encoding was used for the FAT-12 file allocation table in DOS).